 (March 1st to 19th, 2024) Las Fallas is an annual festival celebrated in the city of Valencia, Spain.
 It is held in mid-March and is celebrated every day from March 1st to 19th, with the five main days from the 15th to the 19th.
 Las Fallas is considered one of Spain’s most significant cultural events and was declared a UNESCO World Heritage event in 2016.

 The festival is known for its giant, colorful sculptures made of paper-mâché, cardboard, and wood, which can be found throughout the city.
 The sculptures are often satirical or political and can reach heights of over 30 feet.
 The festival also features parades, fireworks, and the burning of sculptures on the final night, which is known as “La Crema.”

-(March 7th to 8th, 2023) Celebrated in India and Nepal, Holi is a Hindu festival of colors.
+(March 25th, 2024) Celebrated in India and Nepal, Holi is a Hindu festival of colors.
 It usually occurs in late February or early March and marks the arrival of spring.
 During Holi, participants throw brightly colored powders and water at each other, dance, and eat traditional sweets.

 The colors of Holi in India are symbolic and carry deep meaning.
 Red represents love and fertility, yellow symbolizes purity and purification, blue is associated with the Hindu god Krishna and the sky, green signifies new beginnings, pink is a color of happiness and love, while purple is associated with power and ambition.